Ivolgin2010/MyCode/README.md

-This repository will be containig some C++ and/or WxPython codes dedicated to GUI elements.
+This repository will be containing some C++ and/or WxPython codes dedicated to GUI elements.